Low or Free Purine Beer: Beat Gout While Enjoying the Best Beers

 While we’ve mentioned beers that are 100 percent gluten-free, there are beers with gluten with significantly low purine levels.

 An example of such a beer is the Solstice Lager by Stella Artois.
-It is a great option for gout because it is one of the best filtered beers, being triple-filtered!
+It is a great option for gout because it is one of the best-filtered beers.
+Since this beer is triple-filtered, it removes leftover sediment and yeast in the brewing process.

-The Solstice Lager has a rich golden color with decent carbonation and a thick white head which fizzles out within a few seconds.
+The Solstice Lager has a rich golden color with a slightly high carbonation and a thick white head, which fizzles out within a few seconds.
 The triple-filtering process gives this beer its smoothness, and its overall taste is smooth and light.
 It is a great beer to grab on a hot, sunny day.

 glass of Kirin Tanrei Platinum Double beer and a can